-The good news is that it’s actually very easy to track custom URLs.
+The good news is that it’s easy to track custom URLs.
 You are going to follow a few basics steps:

 Create A Vanity URL

 Step one is easy.
 Pick something descriptive and easy to remember.
-If you’ll be doing multiple versions, make sure they are different.
-You might do this, for example, when you are running a campaign where several different sources will all take visitors to the same page.
+If you are doing multiple versions, make sure they are different.
+You might do this, for example, when you are running a campaign where various sources will take visitors to the same page.